 It can be a bit intimidating to make friends at a campground when you don’t know anyone, but there are some things in life that are often more fun with other people, camping included.
 You already have things in common—an interest in RVing and travel, for instance.

-Where else can you discuss the best way to cook over the fire and commiserate about black tank woes in the same conversation?
+Where else can you discuss the best way to cook over the fire, commiserate about black tank woes, and geek out over the new Happier Camper RV in the same conversation?

 Campers are a pretty friendly group of people to begin with, and it’s usually worth the effort to make friends with the other people around you.
 Here are a few of our tips for making friends at the campground.